With so much generous support, Kids of Steele was able to adopt EIGHT patient families for the 2018 holiday season!

-Kids of Steele is honored to adopt several patient families in need of financial assistance this holiday season.
+Kids of Steele was honored to adopt several patient families in need of financial assistance this holiday season.
 These patients are receiving treatment at Banner Diamond Children’s Center, a strong partner of the University of Arizona Steele Children’s Research Center.
-With mounting medical bills and some parents inability to work due to their child’s care needs, these families have fallen on hard times and need a little extra support.
-To help these families receive a deserving and much needed Happy Holiday, please click the Sign-Up link below.
+With mounting medical bills and some parents’ inability to work due to their child’s care needs, these families have fallen on hard times and needed a little extra support.
 Meet this year’s special patient recipients…

 Family 1- Joel, age 16

 Joel was chosen due to his family’s need but especially because he has had the most amazing attitude during his treatment for Lymphoma.
 Every time he comes to the clinic he has the biggest smile and an incredibly positive attitude.
 He hugs the staff and is so kind to our younger patients.
 His mom is equally kind and loving which is probably where he gets his great nature!
 We would love to give Joel a holiday as incredible as he is!

 It it with a heavy heart to report that Addie’s family did not get their Christmas miracle.
 Four-year-old Addie passed away peacefully on Friday, November 23rd in the arms of her mother.
 This family needs a reason to smile more than ever so we will still be buying gifts for Addie’s parents and siblings and it is our hope to fulfill their wish list.
 Please keep this sweet angel’s family in your thoughts this holiday season.

 November 20, 2014- November 23, 2018